 - As the team leader, what’s the most important way I can contribute to this future?

-Schedule time where the team can work uninterrupted.
-Bring some easel paper, markers and sticky notes
+Schedule some time for the team to work uninterrupted.
+Bring some easel paper, markers, and sticky notes

-3. Begin with the company vision and values
+3. Begin with the company’s vision and values.

 Ensure everyone understands the big picture – what does success look like for the company?
 The team vision must directly support the company’s overall vision and strategy.